Liquidation and Bounce Back Loans?

 Bounce back loans only apply to companies and not, however, private individuals.

-Therefore, in the event, the business experiences unmanageable financial issues.
+Therefore, the business experiences unmanageable financial issues.
 Then the company enters either a company administration or even a liquidation.
-Thus, as part of one of those processes, the loan remains then written off.
+Thus, the loan remains then written off as part of one of the processes.

 What Happens if I Used My Companies Bounce Back Loan for Personal Use?